bolmaster2/http-signature/README.md

 require 'http_signature/rack'

 HTTPSignature.config(keys: [{ id: 'key-1', value: 'MySecureKey' }])
-# You can exclude paths where you don't want to validate the signature:
+# You can exclude paths where you don't want to validate the signature, it's using
+# regexp so you can use `*` and stuff like that.
+Just watch out so you don't exclude
+# more paths than intended.
+Regexp can trick you when you least expect it 👻.
-HTTPSignature::Rack.exclude_paths = ['/']
+HTTPSignature::Rack.exclude_paths = ['/', '/hello/*']

 use HTTPSignature::Rack
 run MyApp